Last updated on 2026-05-15

 Program Structure

-- Hands-on learning through practical activities and projects.
+- Hands-on learning through projects and activities

-- Advanced placement available for students with a relevant certificate.
+- Advanced placement options for eligible students

 Featured Experiences